 Data Analytics –

-With social media, websites, and third-party platforms generating data streams for the business, the need for greater compute, advanced software including AI analytics and cloud tools is increasing, creating demand for professionals in these arenas.
+With social media, websites, and third-party platforms generating data streams for the business, the need for greater computing, and advanced software including AI analytics and cloud tools is increasing, creating demand for professionals in these areas.

 Mobile and Wireless Infrastructure –

-The era of remote or on-the-go working has necessitated building of robust networks, and cloud platforms for the organizations that employees can access from any location at any time.
-Development and management of such solutions is another key demand vertical.
+The era of remote or on-the-go working has necessitated the building of robust networks, and cloud platforms for organisations that employees can access from any location at any time.
+Development and management of such solutions are another key demand vertical.

 Cloud Technologies –

 The good old ‘server rooms’ or ‘server farms’ are now being increasingly replaced by cloud platforms, and serverless operations wherein the maintenance of hosting infrastructure is taken care of by the cloud service providers or data centre companies.

 With video communication becoming more popular by the day, greater network bandwidth and professionals to manage the infrastructure are also in high demand.